tanvach/timatic-scraper/README.txt

 TimaticParser.py

-Attempt to parse Timatic texts to get simple Yes/No visa requirement
+Attempt to parse Timatic texts to get simple Yes/No visa requirement.
+The code presented here is quite experiemental and errs on converative side (i.e. more false negatives).
+I appreciate any suggestions on replacing regex with something sane.